 Bevan Kearsley, is living with a spinal cord injury as a result of being involved in a motorbike accident 30 years ago.

-Having experienced what this can be like I am keen to 'pay it forward' and raise funds towards building a Rehab and Healthy Living Centre so new and existing patients can expedite their rehab back into the community while living with their families.
+Having experienced what this can be like I am keen to 'pay it forward' and raise funds towards building a cutting-edge Rehabilitation and Healthy Living Centre so new and existing patients can expedite their rehab back into the community while living with their families.

 Along with raising funds for the Rehab and Wellness centre I am also undertaking this ride to demonstrate the ability of people with disabilities and to raise awareness about inclusive tourism.